ThePillenwerfer/Mate-Classic-Icons/README.md

 Click the green Clone or download button then Download ZIP.
 When this has downloaded open it an extract the Windows-XP-master directory to ~/.icons; you may have to press Ctrl-h to make it show in your file manager.

-Now open the Mate Control Center and click Appearance then Customise followed by the Icons tab.
+Now open the Mate Control Centre and click Appearance then Customise followed by the Icons tab.
 This will bring up a list which should now include WinXP.
 Click that.